Ads

 2. Weld and braze sections of blades and hubs for evidence of failure.

-3. Blade, spinner, and hubs for nicks, scratches, or other flaws.
+3. Blades, spinners, and hubs for nicks, scratches, or other flaws.
 Use a magnifying glass if necessary.

 4. Spinner or dome shell attaching screws for tightness.

-5. The lubricating requirements and oil levels, when applicable.
+5. Lubrication requirements and oil levels, when applicable.

-If a propeller is involved in an accident, and a possibility exists that internal damage may have occurred, or if a propeller has had a ground strike or sudden stoppage, the recommendations of the engine and propeller need to be adhered to.
+If a propeller is involved in an accident and there is a possibility that internal damage has occurred, or if a propeller has had a ground strike or sudden stoppage, the recommendations in the engine and propeller manufacturer's maintenance manuals must be followed.
 The propeller should be disassembled and inspected.
 Whenever a propeller is removed from a shaft, the hub cone seats, cones, and other contact parts should be examined to detect undue wear, galling, or corrosion.

-It is also vitally important to keep up-to-date airworthiness directives (ADs) or service bulletins (SBs) for a propeller.
-Compliance with ADs is required to make the airplane legally airworthy, but it is also important to follow the SBs.
+It is also important to keep airworthiness directives (ADs) and service bulletins (SBs) up to date for a propeller.
+Compliance with ADs is required to make the aircraft legally airworthy, but it is also important to follow the SBs.
 All work performed on the propeller, including AD and SB compliance, should be noted in the propeller logbook.

 Wood Propeller Inspection